marsfan/NXT-Enhanced/README.md

 As of writing, this repository does not contain the 107 code.
 I am looking into getting that added in as a seperate branch.

+## Newest Version
+The most recent release is (I believe), the branch titled `version_131`.
+The `version_132` only has a couple minor changes, that I do not think were released.

 ## Why did I do this

 I mirrored the code from SourceForge for a couple reasons.